Keep Track of the Latest Vulnerabilities!

 Headline releases on this page are delayed.

-Zend Framework Input Validation Flaw in zend-mail Lets Remote Users Execute Arbitrary Code on the Target System
+Juniper Junos SRX Series Services Gateway Multicast Processing Flaw Lets Remote Users Cause the Target Service to Crash

-A vulnerability was reported in Zend Framework.
-A remote user can execute arbitrary code on the target system.
+A vulnerability was reported in Juniper Junos SRX Series Services Gateway.
+A remote user can cause the target service to crash.

 Impact:

-Execution of arbitrary code via network, User access via network
+Denial of service via network

-Linux Kernel sg_write() and bsg_write() Functions Let Local Users Obtain Root Privileges
+Juniper Junos Lets Remote Users Cause the Target jdhcpd Service to Crash

-A vulnerability was reported in the Linux kernel.
-A local user can obtain root privileges on the target system.
+A vulnerability was reported in Juniper Junos.
+A remote user can cause the target service to crash.

 Impact:

-Disclosure of system information, Execution of arbitrary code via local system, Modification of system information, Root access via local system

-Apache Qpid Broker for Java Certain AuthenticationProviders Let Remote Users Determine Valid Usernames on the Target System
+Juniper Junos Ethernet Frame Padding Flaw Lets Remote Users Obtain Potentially Sensitive Information on the Target System

-A vulnerability was reported in Apache Qpid Broker for Java.
-A remote user can determine valid usernames on the target system.
+A vulnerability was reported in Juniper Junos.
+A remote user can obtain potentially sensitive information on the target system.

 Impact: